The health benefits of onions does not end with their ability to give meals a sweet flavor.

-Anthocyanin provides fruits and vegetables with their colours.
-They are present in large quantities in red onions because they help in providing colour to fruits and vegetables.
+Anthocyanin provides fruits and vegetables with their colors.
+They are present in large quantities in red onions because they help in providing color to fruits and vegetables.

 Anthocyanins have been shown to reduce anti-cancer activities.
 It is particularly helpful in fighting against multiple cancer cell types.

 Moderately consuming onions can reduce the risk of you having ovarian, colorectal, and laryngeal cancers.

 Onions contain vitamin A. This is a sulfur-containing compound that helps to decrease tumor development.

 Onions Help in Digestion

 Onions are a rich source of fibers and prebiotics, which helps boost your digestive health and improve the bacterial balance in your gut.

 Probiotics in your stomach feed on Prebiotics.
 Prebiotics are nondigestible types of fibres.
 They help your body in building and maintaining healthy bacteria that aids digestion in your guts.